Nugman/satisfactory-server-aws/README.md

 * A Lambda browser endpoint to
   [start the server back up](#starting-the-server-back-up)

-## Costs

-If you play on the server 2 hours per day, this setup will cost around $13/month on AWS.
-Note that this number **scales by hours played**.
-Someone playing 4 hours a day should expect to pay around $26/month, someone playing 2 hours a week should expect to pay around $2-3/month

-Since the server automatically shuts down when not in use, you only pay when the server is up and you (or your friends) are actively playing on it.

-S3 and Lambda usage costs are free tier eligible.

 ## Requirements

 What you will need to use this project: